 These deep insights from the industry have led NU to infuse the CSE curriculum with relevant digital technologies that will enable our students (NUtons) to add immense value to the organisations that hire them.

 On being asked, “What sets NU students apart?”, a significant percentage of our industry partners said, “NUtons are problem solvers and among our best hires. – The NU Brand Survey, 2021

 An immersive, live R&D project in the sixth semester is a comprehensive component of NIIT’s BTech CSE programme and is taken up under faculty mentors.
-Selected students get the opportunity to work in collaboration with industry partners and gain immensely from this opportunity.
+Selected computer science and engineering students get the opportunity to work in collaboration with industry partners and gain immensely from this opportunity.

 The eighth semester in the final year involves a compulsory six-month industry practice.
 The industry project can be completed either at the industry site or in the campus under joint supervision of industry and faculty mentors.
 At the end of the programme, successful candidates may even be hired by the industry partner.
 IBM has been a steadfast industry practice partner right from the inception of the university.

 Amazon, IBM, PwC, MakeMyTrip, Cognizant, Freecharge, SAP, Genpact, Swiggy, Morgan Stanley, Zomato, Technovia, etc., are other companies where our BTech CSE students get placed for their Industry Practice and projects.